decay88/Amaterasu/README.md

 ```
 ### Dynamic Code Compilation

 Since Amaterasu has the ability to compile C# on-the-fly the code above can be modified to behave differently without actually modifying the library source.
 Using this feature in conjuction with the availble features in the library facilitates the possibility of creating a unique licensing schema by writing multiple modules and compiling them as need within a method.
 An example of this would be to have code check certain aspects of a license file which in turn references another runtime compiled module to actually do any activation or managing of said license.
-Shown below is a example of compiling an *AMC* or *Authentication Module Chain* that decodes a license, reroutes data validation scripts, and activates a the license:
+Shown below is a example of compiling an *AMC* or *Authentication Module Chain* that decodes a license, reroutes data validation scripts, and activates the license:

 ###### Encoding Module
 ```c#